 Maybe the most interesting project in the Hyperledger family is IBM’s Fabric.
-Rather than a single blockchain Fabric is a base for the development of blockchain based solutions with a modular architecture.
-With Fabric different components of Blockchains, like consensus and membership services can become plug-and-play.
+Rather than a single blockchain Fabric is a base for the development of blockchain-based solutions with a modular architecture.
+Fabric different components of Blockchains, like consensus and membership services can become plug-and-play.
 Fabric is designed to provide a framework with which enterprises can put together their own, individual blockchain network that can quickly scale to more than 1,000 transactions per second.

 What is Fabric and how does it work?
 The framework is implemented in Go.
 It is made for enabling consortium blockchains with different degrees of permissions.
 Fabric heavily relies on a smart contract system called Chaincode, which every peer of the networks runs in Docker containers.
 An overview of Fabric’s technology can be found in the manual.

 While not completely and generally permissioned, Fabric allows enterprises to make parts of the blockchain, if not all, permissioned.
 Participants usually need to register to get the permission to join and issue transactions on a Fabric based blockchain.
 To use resources more efficiently, Fabric has fewer nodes than a public chain and computes data massively in parallel, which makes Fabric scale much better than public blockchains.
-Also its basic architecture supports confidential data, giving its members more privacy as they find on a public blockchain.
+Also, its basic architecture supports confidential data, giving its members more privacy as they find on a public blockchain.

 Maybe most important is the separation between so-called “Endorsers” and “Consensus Nodes”.
-If you are familiar with cryptocurrencies like Bitcoin you will recognize the separation between miners and nodes.
+If you are familiar with cryptocurrencies like bitcoin you will recognize the separation between miners and nodes.
 The Endorsers have the state, and build, validate and propagate transactions and chaincode, while the Consensus Nodes orders the already validated transactions.
 While this separation has not been a concept of the first blockchain concept of Satoshi Nakamoto, but became an unwished reality in most cryptocurrencies, Fabric is one of the first to make this separation a design principle.
-This enables Fabric for example to implement a better division of labour, so that not every peer of the network has to do every job.
+This enables Fabric, for example, to implement a better division of labour, so that not every peer of the network has to do every job.

 While having no native currency, Fabric allows the user to define assets from client side and use them with the Fabric Composer.
-Fabric’s Chaincode Smart Contracts framework is similar to Ethereum: Chaincode defines the business logic of assets, the rules for reading and altering the so called state of the assets.
-Like Ethereum Fabric maintains not a set of unspent outputs, as Bitcoin maintains, but the state of the blockchain which is not restricted to transactional data.
+Fabric’s Chaincode Smart Contracts framework is similar to Ethereum: Chaincode defines the business logic of assets, the rules for reading and altering the so-called state of the assets.
+Like Ethereum Fabric maintains not a set of unspent outputs, as bitcoin maintains, but the state of the blockchain which is not restricted to transactional data.

 Other than the public blockchains of cryptocurrencies Fabric allows participants to build a separate channel for their assets and hence isolate and segregate transactions and a ledger.
 With this method, the chaincode needed to read and alter the state of an asset will only be installed on peers involved in this certain business case.
 Like in good chat programs Fabric’s blockchains allow the user to participate in both open and private interactions.